krystofbe/django-simple-captcha/docs/index.rst

 * Django 1.8+
 * A recent version of Pillow compiled with FreeType support
-* Flite is required for text-to-speech (audio) output, but not mandatory
+* eSpeak is required for text-to-speech (audio) output, but not mandatory

 Python 3 compatibility
 ++++++++++++++++++++++